 We value and celebrate each child being able to express their views on all aspects of school life.

-Children who have ISPs (Individual Support Plans) participate in the creation of and the review of their targets with their classteacher.
+Children who have IEPs (Individual Education Plans) participate in the review of their previous targets with their Classteacher.
 This in turn can contribute to the new targets.